Creating Test Suite

 Note

-Link Test Cases From Requirement links the version of the test case that is associated with that requirement.
+Link Test Cases From Requirement links the test case version associated with that requirement.
 If eSignature is On for the project, then only “Approved” versions associated with the requirement gets linked.

 The requirement titled "Health Parameters" is associated with the following test cases: